History of CNN in Timeline

 In September 2007, CNN began broadcasting in the high-definition 1080i resolution format.

-December 2008: CNN Introduces Redesign of On-Air Appearance
+December 2008: CNN Redesigns On-Air Appearance

-In 2008 CNN had a dark flat on-air appearance.
+In 2008, CNN had a dark, flat appearance.

-In 2008, CNN was honored at the Technology & Engineering Emmy Awards for development and implementation of an integrated and portable IP-based live, edit and store-and-forward digital news gathering (DNG) system.
+In 2008, CNN was honored at the Technology & Engineering Emmy Awards for the development and implementation of an integrated and portable IP-based live, edit and store-and-forward digital news gathering (DNG) system.

 2008: CNN Begins Live Streaming Broadcast

-October 24, 2009: CNN.com Launches New Version
+October 24, 2009: CNN.com Launches New Website Version

 January 10, 2011: CNN Introduces Major Redesign